NFTs Don’t Have Any Ethical Use Cases, According to New Research

 Blockchain Ideology Is Rooted in Exclusion.
 A Feminist Lens Shows Why

-In their analysis of NFTs and blockchain through every principle of the code, the researchers observe that NFTs fail to live up to almost any of the principles.
-For instance, the researchers state in their study how NFTs have failed in living up to the first and foremost principle of the Code: to contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.
+In their analysis of NFTs and blockchain through every principle of the code, Flick observed that NFTs fail to live up to almost any of the principles.
+For instance, the study states how NFTs have failed in living up to the first and foremost principle of the Code: to contribute to society and to human well-being, acknowledging that all people are stakeholders in computing.
 In other words, any new computing technology should ensure to serve human good and progress.
-The researchers highlight that in the case of NFTs, “there appears to be little to be gained in terms of human well-being other than through gains in capital, and that is generally at someone else’s loss.”
+The present study highlighted that in the case of NFTs, “there appears to be little to be gained in terms of human well-being other than through gains in capital, and that is generally at someone else’s loss.”

 Considering the other principles of the code, they also note that the volatile market of cryptocurrency trading may affect the mental health of those enthusiastic about cryptocurrencies.
 Moreover, they write, the tactics employed by current cryptocurrency influencers to lure others into getting into NFTs and the crypto market are often reminiscent of ponzi schemes.
 They further note that a large part of cryptocurrency and blockchain technology is shrouded in secrecy, so much so that people have often been scammed of their money with fake NFTs.
 They also note how theft in NFTs is common.
 All of this highlights the security risks of NFTs and blockchain technology — and how there are few, if any, cases in which their use has been toward a greater good.